Transport in Cambodia: Airports

-Cambodia's second largest airport is Siem Reap-Angkor International Airport in the tourist city of Siem Reap, replaced Siem Reap International Airport.
-In the past, tourist traffic into Siem Reap International Airport saw passenger numbers overtook those of Phnom Penh in 2006.
+Cambodia's second largest airport is Siem Reap-Angkor International Airport in the tourist city of Siem Reap, which replaced Siem Reap International Airport.
+Tourist traffic into Siem Reap International Airport saw passenger numbers overtake those of Phnom Penh in 2006.
+The main attraction for tourists in the area is the Angkor Wat temple complex.

-Cambodia also opened a new Soviet-built airfield at Ream, Sihanouk International Airport in late-1983, which never saw commercial air traffic until January 2007.
+Cambodia also opened a new Soviet-built airfield at Ream, Sihanouk International Airport in late-1983, which did not see commercial air traffic until January 2007.
 There are additional airports in Battambang and Stung Treng.

-The new national airline Cambodia Angkor Air was launched in 2009, with an investment from Vietnam Airlines, later in January 2025, it officially rebranched as Air Cambodia.
+The new national airline Cambodia Angkor Air was launched in 2009, with an investment from Vietnam Airlines, later in January 2025, it was rebranded as Air Cambodia.
 Aero Cambodia Airline started business in 2011 offering flights to all airports and waterways with seaplanes.
 The low-cost airline AirAsia Cambodia was launched in 2022, with an investment from Malaysia AirAsia.